Usta Muhammad

 Usta Muhammad (Urdu: اُستہ محمد, Balochi: اُستہ محمد) is a city, a sub-division, and the District headquarters of Usta Muhammad District in Balochistan, Pakistan.
 The city has an area of 978 km^{2}.

+History

+It was originally a city founded by the Usta branch of the Soomro Tribe.
+They were initially masters and skilled craftsmen of wood carving.
+Because they were masters (Ustads) of their craft, they began to be called "Usta" by caste. former minister Dur Muhammad Usto used to say that Ustas are Soomras.

 Demographics

 Population

 According to 2023 census, Usta Muhammad had a population of 64,632.
 According to the 2017 Census of Pakistan, the city municipal corporation population was approximately 76,753, while the tehsil population was 186,226.

 Religion

 Relative to their share of the overall Balochistan population (0.4 per cent), the city of Usta Muhammad has a significant Hindu community, forming approximately 4.2 per cent of the population as of the 2017 census.